Skip Navigation

 Stanley Moss

 Born in New York City, Stanley Moss was educated at Trinity College and Yale University.
-He has been writing poetry for over a half-century.
-In addition, Moss is a private art dealer specializing in Italian and Spanish old masters, as well as the publisher and editor of The Sheep Meadow Press, a non-profit publishing house devoted to poetry.
-Moss lives in Clintondale and River Corners, New York.
+He wrote poetry for over a half-century.
+In addition, Moss was a private art dealer specializing in Italian and Spanish old masters, as well as the publisher and editor of The Sheep Meadow Press, a non-profit publishing house devoted to poetry.
+Moss lived in Clintondale and River Corners, New York.
+He passed away at age 99 on July 5, 2024.